 Oct.
 11, 1957 – A football game between Excel High School and Monroe County High School ended in a 6-6 tie in Excel.
 Halfback Donald Evans scored Excel’s touchdown on a two-yard run, and halfback Scobie Branson scored Monroe’s only touchdown, also on a two-yard run.
 Other outstanding Excel players in that game included Harvel Lee and Harry Sawyer.
 Other top Monroe players in that game included Wayne Tait and Joe Wemberly.

 Oct.
-11, 1961 – Pro Football Hall of Famer Steve Young was born in Salt Lake City, Utah.
+11, 1961 – Pro Football Hall of Fame quarterback Steve Young was born in Salt Lake City, Utah.
+He went on to play for BYU, the Tampa Bay Buccaneers and the San Francisco 49ers.
+He was inducted into the Hall of Fame in 2005.

 Oct.
 11, 1971 – Evergreen, Ala.
 Future Farmers of America Chapter members and recent Evergreen High School graduates John Crum Sessions and Herbert Brown left Evergreen to attend the National FFA Convention in Kansas City, Mo.
 On Oct.
 14, Sessions was to receive the National FFA Award in Processing.
 Brown, who was a past State FFA Vice President, served on the Courtesy Corps at the convention.